chaoos/zwoosh/README.md

   });
 ```

-Most options can be change later on, when the object has already initialized.
+Most options can be changed later on, when the object has already initialized.
 Some of them (those which need event handlers to attach/detach or those which do DOM manipulations) need a reinittialization of the object by [swoosh.reinit()](#swoosh.reinit()).

 #### integer `options.gridX` and `options.gridX`